-Nizoral is an extremely popular dermatologist recommended Ketoconazole 1% based dandruff shampoo.
+Nizoral is an extremely popular dermatologist recommended ketoconazole 1% based dandruff shampoo.
 It also has modest hair growth properties.

 Nizoral Shampoo

-Nizoral A-D Anti-Dandruff Shampoo with Ketoconazole 1%, is consistently rated as one of the best products to counter dandruff, scalp itching, flaking and fungus.
+Nizoral A-D Anti-Dandruff Shampoo with ketoconazole 1%, is consistently rated as one of the best products to counter dandruff, scalp itching, flaking and fungus.
 We all shed millions of dead skin cells every single day.
 However, some people have excessive skin turnover on the scalp, leading to dandruff.

 A small bottle of this highly rated antifungal anti-inflammatory product will last for many months.
 Note that Nizoral 2% shampoo comes in a red bottle and is a different product.
-The 1% Nizoral is an over-the-counter product, while the medicated 2% requires a prescription in the US.

 Also worth noting, Nizoral shampoo can help reduce hair loss to a moderate extent due to its anti-androgenic properties.
 See the studies listed at the end of this post that support this point.
 Other popular hair loss shampoos include Revivogen and Shiseido Adenovital.

 To date, only two drugs with very different mechanisms of action have been approved by the US FDA to treat hair loss: Finasteride (Propecia) and Minoxidil (Rogaine).
-Spironolactone, while not officially approved as a hair loss treatment, is also an important drug for countering androgenic alopecia.

 Ketoconazole is a synthetic drug that is used to treat fungal infections.
 In particular, the drug flushes out Malassezia (formerly known as Pityrosporum) yeast fungus.
 Malassezia has been implicated in problems such as dandruff and seborrheic dermatitis.
 The latter leads to clogged hair follicles.